A lawyer's letter ties Michael Cohen case to Eric Schneiderman scandal

 Breaking News Emails

-Peter J. Gleason, best known for defending the so-called "Soccer Mom Madam," sent a letter to a federal judge overseeing a dispute over records seized during FBI raids on Cohen's office and hotel room for an investigation into $130,000 in hush money paid to a porn star.
+In a letter to a federal judge, Peter J. Gleason said that he fed accusations of "sexually inappropriate" conduct by Schneiderman to Cohen five years ago.
+He asked that any record of that conversation that might be among papers seized from Cohen last month be kept under wraps.

-In the letter, Gleason requested that any paperwork concerning a conversations he had with Cohen in 2013 — about two women who supposedly claimed Schneiderman was "sexually inappropriate" with them — be kept under wraps to protect the women.
+Gleason's account of how he ended up talking to Cohen is an "only in New York" tale with a tabloid twist: The letter says Steve Dunleavy, legendary former editor and columnist for the New York Post, was the go-between who put the lawyer in touch with team Trump.

-Gleason's account of how those conversations came about is an "only in New York" tale with tabloid flair: the letter says Steve Dunleavy, legendary former editor and columnist for the New York Post, was the go-between who put the lawyer in touch with Donald Trump's people.
+It also left many unanswered questions, including whether Cohen followed up on Gleason's information about Schneiderman at the time, or why Gleason and Dunleavy thought Trump should get the information.

-The authors of the New Yorker article, Jane Mayer and Ronan Farrow, took to Twitter to assure readers that their sources had nothing to do with with Trump or Cohen.
+The authors of the New Yorker article, Jane Mayer and Ronan Farrow, took to Twitter to assure readers that their sources didn't come to them through Trump or his fixer.

 "Our sources are all deeply opposed to Trump and deeply disappointed that Schneiderman let them and their cause down," Mayer wrote.

-Gleason is best known for representing Anna Gristina, who allegedly ran a Manhattan brothel from her suburban New York home and pleaded guilty in 2012 to one count of promoting prostitution in exchange for a time-served sentence.
+Gleason is best known for representing "Soccer Mom Madam" Anna Gristina, who allegedly ran a Manhattan brothel from her suburban New York home and pleaded guilty in 2012 to one count of promoting prostitution.

-In his letter to Judge Kimba Wood, in which he misspelled Schneiderman's name repeatedly, he said his office has "an open door policy for any individual who has been victimized by entities that because of their status and power are able to destroy lives with impunity."
+In a letter to Judge Kimba Wood, in which he misspelled Schneiderman's name repeatedly, Gleason said his office has "an open door policy for any individual who has been victimized by entities that because of their status and power are able to destroy lives with impunity."

-That, he wrote, is how he came to be contacted by two unrelated woman, a year apart, with misconduct complaints about Schneiderman.
+That, he wrote, is how he came to be contacted by two unrelated woman, a year apart, who claimed they had been "sexually victimized" by Schneiderman.
 He said he advised them that because Schneiderman was part of the "power elite," they would not get help from prosecutors.

 But, he added, he wanted them to know that someone believed them and that their experiences would not be "brushed under the rug," so he turned to the retired Dunleavy, who suggested he discuss the matter with Trump.

-"Mr. Dunleavy did indeed discuss this very matter with Mr. Trump as evidenced by a phone call I received from Attorney Michael Cohen," Gleason wrote.
+"Mr. Dunleavy did indeed discuss this very matter with Mr. Trump as evidenced by a phone call I received from Attorney Michael Cohen," Gleason wrote to the judge.
 He said he shared "certain details" of the women's allegations with Cohen.

 Gleason admits he has no idea if Cohen wrote down anything about their call or if there is anything in the records seized by the feds about it.
 But as a precaution, he wrote, he wants the court to issue a protective seal.